akiellor/akiellor.github.io/src/posts/08-building-a-router.md

 # Building a router

 I've been thinking about building a wifi extension device for my apartment because the wifi doesn't quite get from one end to the other.
-I really have very little to no networking knowledge so wanted to dig into how routing actually works before hand.
+I really have little to no networking knowledge so wanted to dig into how routing actually works before hand.

 This blog will go into how I experimented with VirtualBox to build a virtual router to bridge between two networks.